FortinetCloudCSE/AWS-FGT-201/content/3_modulethree/3_level2-module1/3_1_1_task.md

 - **3.6:** Run the command **`ping 10.3.2.10`** to ping Instance-C.
 - **3.7:** Run the command **`curl ipinfo.io`** to access the internet through VPC-B.
    - Instance-A **SHOULD NOT** be able to ping Instance-C or access the internet through VPC-B.

-  {{% notice warning %}}

-If you are unable to access the instance webpage, you may need to disconnect from your corporate VPN or change your Web Filter settings to allow access.
-An upstream proxy or web filter is blocking access.

-  {{% /notice %}}

     {{% /expand %}}

-4. Let's dig deeper to understand how all of this works.
+4. Let's dig deeper to understand how all of VPC Peering works.
-   - VPC Peering is purely point to point between VPC CIDRs.
+   - VPC Peering permits point to point connectivity between **instances in 2 directly peered VPC's** and nothing else
+   - Transitive peering or peering from **VPC A _through_ VPC B to VPC C** is not permitted
+   - Accessing AWS Services (like NAT or Internet GW) via a peering connection does not work

     {{% expand title="**Detailed Steps...**" %}}